Joyride (Tinashe album): Commercial performance

 Joyride debuted at number 58 on the US Billboard 200 for the week of April 28, 2018, selling 9,800 album-equivalent units in its first week, of which 4,710 came from pure sales.
-She debuted at number 12 on the Digital Album Sales chart that same week, a chart that ranks the top 50 of pure albums sales that week.
-The album sales are a decrease in what was originally predicted, being originally predicted to sell 15,000–20,000 album-equivalent units, with 5,000–7,000 being pure sales.
-The album also reached number 29 on the US Billboard Top R&B/Hip-Hop Albums chart.
+It also reached number 29 on the US Billboard Top R&B/Hip-Hop Albums chart.
 The album debuted at number 55 on the Canadian Albums Chart, becoming the singer's first album to chart on the chart.

-The album achieved similar success internationally, reaching number 78 on the UK Albums Chart, making it her first album to chart since 2014's Aquarius, reaching the same peak as Aquarius.
-In Australia, the album performed similarly, reaching number 76 on the ARIA Charts.
-On the Dutch Albums chart, the album peaked at number 103, becoming the singer's first album to chart on the chart.
+In Europe, Joyride reached number 78 on the UK Albums Chart, making it her first album to chart since 2014's Aquarius, as it peaked at the same ranking with that album.
+In Australia, the album reached number 76 on the ARIA Charts.
+On the Dutch Albums chart, the album peaked at number 103, becoming the singer's first album to chart on it.